Corbett · Arrochar & Trossachs

 Ben Ledi — common questions

-- Ben Ledi is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 10km with 730m of ascent and takes most walkers 3-5 hours.
-Terrain: Forestry track and stone path on the lower hill — well-maintained by Forestry and Land Scotland, easy underfoot.
+- Ben Ledi carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 10km, 730m of ascent and a 3-5 hour day on the standard route.
+Underfoot: Forestry track and stone path on the lower hill — well-maintained by Forestry and Land Scotland, easy underfoot.

 - Where do I park for Ben Ledi?